Probing the Scalar Hair of Rotating Horndeski Black Holes through Thick Disk Images: Abstract

 \section{Abstract}

 Horizon-scale images of black holes provide a potential probe of fundamental physics, including tests of gravity and black hole hair.
 To assess the impact of scalar hair on accretion-flow imaging self-consistently, we construct an analytical model of a geometrically thick, magnetized disk around a rotating hairy black hole in Horndeski theory and analyze its 230 GHz image morphology.
 We find that scalar hair modestly alters the inflow and magnetic-field structure but strengthens gravitational redshift, markedly reducing the total flux and lensed ring brightness through relativistic transfer and spectral-shift effects.
-Moreover, we highlight a previously unexplored channel: the maximum interferometric diameter of the first photon ring responds strongly to the hair parameter but shows little dependence on accretion-flow details, making it a promising observable for constraining black‑hole hair with future space-based interferometry.
+Moreover, we identify a novel, spatially resolved imaging feature: the maximum interferometric diameter of the first photon ring responds strongly to the hair parameter but shows little dependence on accretion-flow details, making it a promising observable for constraining black hole hair with future space-based interferometry.